 THE RHINO CHOP - INUIT AND CHINESE INFLUENCE IN DESIGN

-Laurence Segal, of the Westside Sharpening & Cutlery Center and maker of Rhino Custom Knives, was influenced by both aboriginal Inuit knives and traditional Chinese cleavers in his design of the Rhino Chop.
+Laurence Segal, maker of Rhino Custom Knives, was influenced by both aboriginal Inuit knives and traditional Chinese cleavers in his design of the Rhino Chop.
 Laurence has combined elements of the Chinese cleaver (or chef's knife) and of the ulu, an all-purpose knife traditionally used by Inuit (Eskimo) women.

 Three custom made Rhinoknives by Laurence Segal